dev-siyamahmed/Stationery-Shop-Backend/readme.md

   ```

-3. **Install dependencies: Navigate to the project directory and run:**
+3. **Install dependencies: Navigate to the project directory and run:**:

  ```bash
  npm install
  ```